ssolbak/medium-node-apps/README.md

 # medium-node-apps

 This project is an example of how to organize a medium-sized Node.JS app.
-Its not production quality :)

 ## Goals